Deborah Reed

-Deborah Reed (née Brown) an American author, was born on November 7, 1963 in Detroit, Michigan.
+Deborah Reed (née Brown) is an American author, born on November 7, 1963, in Detroit, Michigan.
 She graduated from John Glenn High School in 1981 in Westland, Michigan.
-In 1997 she graduated summa cum laude with a BA from Oregon State University.
-In 2012 she graduated with an MFA in creative writing from Pacific University.
-She is the author of five novels under her own name, and two thrillers under the pen name Audrey Braun.
+In 1997, she graduated summa cum laude with a BA from Oregon State University.
+In 2012, she graduated with an MFA in creative writing from Pacific University.
+She is the author of five novels under her own name and two thrillers under the pen name Audrey Braun.
 She lives in Manzanita, Oregon, where she owns and manages a local bookstore.